-If this Directory Record identifies a directory then bit positions 2, 3 and 7 shall be set to ZERO.
+If this directory record identifies a directory, then bit positions 2, 3 and 7 shall be set to ZERO.

-If no Extended Attribute Record is associated with the File Section identified by this Directory Record then bit positions 3 and 4 shall be set to ZERO.
+If no extended attribute record is associated with the file section identified by this directory record, then bit positions 3 and 4 shall be set to ZERO.

-This field shall specify certain characteristics of the file as follows.
+This field shall specify certain characteristics of the file as shown in Table 10.